fernandr/mcp-postman/README.md

 - Sometimes selecting the disable/enable switch is required

-# Test agent

-In cursor, observe models:

-- Cursor settings > Models
+## Ask a question

 Ask a question to the models:

 - Ctrl-I > "What's the wheather in Amsterdam" > Accept

-Based on the question, the LLM reasons and decides which tool to use in order to produce an answer.
+Based on the question, the LLM internally reasons and decides which tool to use in order to produce an answer.

 ![](./Result.png)